Ken Weiner, MD, CEDS, FAED

 Senior Clinical Director of Adult Inpatient and Residential Services

-Dr. Cindy Pikus has treated children, adolescents and adults with eating disorders, as well as their families, for over 19 years.
+Dr. Cindy Pikus has treated children, adolescents and adults with eating disorders, as well as their families, for more than 20 years.
 She has extensive experience and expertise in working with eating disorder patients in multiple treatment modalities and at multiple levels of care.
 Dr. Pikus brings to her role at Eating Recovery Center a collaborative and compassionate approach to leadership, clinical supervision, program development and patient care.

 Prior to joining Eating Recovery Center’s team in 2013, Dr. Pikus served as the Associate Director of the UCLA Eating Disorders Program, coordinating multidisciplinary teams for the program’s adolescent and adult tracks at both the inpatient and partial hospitalization levels of care, and running outpatient eating disorder groups.
 Dr. Pikus received both her Doctorate in Clinical Psychology and Bachelor of Arts degree with honors in Psychology from UCLA, and completed a post-doctoral fellowship at the UCLA Resnick Neuropsychiatric Hospital.
 She then joined the UCLA Resnick Hospital staff to provide individual, family and group therapy in both the Adolescent Psychiatry department and the UCLA Eating Disorders Program.
 During her tenure as Associate Director of the UCLA program, Dr. Pikus co-founded the UCLA Campus-wide Eating Disorders Partnership, bringing together the hospital-based eating disorders program, student counseling center and athletic department to promote collaboration across departments providing treatment to students with eating disorders.
 Dr. Pikus is a member of the American Psychological Association and the Academy for Eating Disorders.